 What is a Rollup?

-A Rollup is a Layer-2 scaling solution similar to Plasma: a single mainchain contracts holds all funds and a succinct cryptographic commitment to a larger “sidechain” state (usually a Merkle tree of accounts, balances and their states).
+A Rollup is a Layer-2 scaling solution similar to Plasma: a single mainchain contract holds all funds and a succinct cryptographic commitment to a larger “sidechain” state (usually a Merkle tree of accounts, balances and their states).
 The sidechain state is maintained by users and operators offchain, without reliance on L1 storage (which is the source of the biggest scalability win).

-What differentiates Rollup from Plasma is that it Plasma’s huge problem — data availability — by publishing some data for each transaction via the L1 network (in Ethereum specifically tx CALLDATA is used for this purpose).
-Thousands of transactions can be thus be bundled up (rolled up) together in a single Rollup block.
+What differentiates Rollup from Plasma is that it solves Plasma’s huge problem — data availability — by publishing some data for each transaction via the L1 network (in Ethereum specifically tx CALLDATA is used for this purpose).
+Thousands of transactions can thus be bundled up (rolled up) together in a single Rollup block.
 While this approach grows strictly linear in costs (O(n) of the number of transactions), it provides a practical 100-fold improvement in throughput, because CALLDATA is way cheaper than L1 storage and computation.

 Rollup has been repeatedly endorsed by Vitalik Buterin as his favorite Layer-2 scaling solution.

-Depending on how the correctness of state transition is guaranteed, there two Rollup flavours: ZK Rollup and Optimistic Rollup.
+Depending on how the correctness of state transition is guaranteed, there are two Rollup flavours: ZK Rollup and Optimistic Rollup.
 A brief history of both solutions is nicely presented here.

 What is a ZK-Rollup (ZKR)?